-The A/E was awarded a fixed price subcontract that utilizes the design-to-cost clause to help mitigate the possibility of high construction bids.
-The subcontract is inclusive of all materials, equipment, labor, etc. necessary to perform the work, which includes delivery of technical specifications, drawings and bills of materials.
-The A/E firm selected (EwingCole) has experience in the design-to-cost approach for laboratories and fully familiar with and utilizes the Green Building Rating System - LEED, in their designs.
-The A/E has completed the preliminary design and will perform the final design.
+The A/E was awarded as a fixed price subcontract that utilizes the design-to-cost clause.
 The A/E will prepare all drawings, calculations, and specifications for the construction activity.
 The A/E will coordinate with the CM/GC during the final design phase and provide support during the construction phase.